 Science Education Administrator (Program Director)

-Those wishing to apply for a permanent appointment should see job announcement DGE-2017-0003.
+Those wishing to apply for a Fed-Temp appointment should see job announcement DGE-2017-0004.

 The Division of Graduate Education (DGE) announces a Nationwide search for a Program Director at the National Science Foundation with expertise in research, research administration, and/or graduate education administration experience.
 Also desirable are candidates who are highly knowledgeable in the field of graduate education, participate actively in the science and engineering community, have strong teamwork and collaborative skills, excellent oral and written communication skills, and are effective spokespersons in the science and engineering community.

 The programs in DGE promote the early career development of scientists and engineers by providing fellowships, scholarships and traineeships for graduate study; the division also supports research on STEM workforce development and innovative methods for graduate education.
 All programs encourage the integration of research and education and seek to ensure a steady flow of diverse, high-ability graduates in science, technology, engineering and mathematics (STEM) to the nation.

 More information about DGE programs can be found at their website

 NSF is relocation to Alexandria, VA.
 In late summer of 2017, NSF will begin the transition from its current location in Arlington, VA to 2415 Eisenhower Avenue, Alexandria, VA 22314.
 The new location is adjacent to a Metro station (Eisenhower Avenue on the Yellow Line) and there is ample parking in the area.
 There are several amenities nearby, such as resturants, hotels and shops.
 Learn more about this agency

 Relocation expenses reimbursed Yes Relocation expenses will be paid.

 You will need to successfully complete a background security investigation before you can be appointed into this position.